robbyronk/honeybadger-python-1/README.md

 asgi_application = contrib.ASGIHoneybadger(asgi_application)
 ```

-You can pass configuration parameters (or *additional* configuration parameters) as keyworkd arguments at plugin's initialization:
+You can pass configuration parameters (or *additional* configuration parameters) as keyword arguments at plugin's initialization:

 ```python
 from honeybadger import contrib